TiffanyLG/TG-Cybersecurity--Repository/README.md

 # TG-Cybersecurity--Repository
-This repository includes all my scripts, diagrams, networking, and projects created.
+This repository includes all my scripts, diagrams, networking, and projects created for 2021 Cybersecurity Bootcamp.